Published: May 2016 | Report Code: CM10236 | Available Format: PDF | Pages: 94

-The global water pump market was valued at $42,435.1 million in 2015, and it is expected to grow at a CAGR of 5.9% during 2016-2022.
+In 2015, the global water pump market was estimated at a value of $42,435.1 million, and it is expected to demonstrate a CAGR of 5.9% during the forecast period 2016-2022.
 The growing construction industry, increasing disposable income, growing water scarcity, rapid industrialization in developing economies, and increasing level of urbanization are driving the growth of the water pump market.

 Water pumps are mechanical devices with usage in households and several industries.
 With the increase in population in urban areas, the current water infrastructure is facing a pressure.
 This comprises of utility water delivery, treatment and removal of wastewater.
 In order to prevail this situation, several governments in Africa and Asia are likely to increase spending on schemes for drinking water and irrigation activities.
 In 2011, in its 12th Five Year Plan, the Chinese government allotted $112 billion in order to upgrade piping and water treatment systems.
 Moreover, in the recent years, usage of water pumps in urban households has witnessed a rise.
 Lifestyle of the sub-urban population is modern and fast-paced, as compared to that of rural population.
 A large number of manufacturers are offering varieties of water pumps in order to meet increasing demand from households.